Mailfence is not impacted by Efail vulnerabilities

 For all nested ciphertexts, are only decrypted when the user explicitly clicks on the ‘Decrypt it‘ prompt (for that nested cipher text block only).
 However, they will only be decrypted in plain-text mode – effectively making it impossible for this kind of attack to succeed.

 2. “Malleability Gadget” Attack

 This second vulnerability takes advantage of OpenPGP’s lack of mandatory integrity verification that has been known to the developer community since 1999.
 This corresponds to the malleability aspect of Cipher Feedback Mode (CFB), the mode of encryption that OpenPGP uses for its symmetric encryption operations.
 As a result, in combination with specified exfiltration channels, an attacker can recover plaintext (out of the captured ciphertext) via Chosen-Ciphertext Attack as soon as the email client opens the modified message in decrypted form.

 Why is Mailfence not impacted by the “malleability gadget” attack?

 Mailfence uses the open-source openpgpjs library for its front-end that handles the end-to-end encryption and decryption operations.
 This library uses the Symmetrically Encrypted with Integrity Protection (SEIP) OpenPGP packet, which encapsulates the use of Modification Detection Code (MDC) for plaintext integrity checks.
 If the integrity check fails (or does not exist), the library will refuse and not load the decrypted content.
-If the SEIP packet is turned into Symmetrically Encrypted (SE) packet – another method that researchers highlighted – the library will not support it and regards this practice as obsolete.
+If the SEIP packet is turned into Symmetrically Encrypted (SE) packet – another method that researchers highlighted – the library will not support it (as it regards this practice as obsolete).